 Published on August 3, 2020 by Amy

-Moving can be stressful, even it’s just across town.
+Moving can be stressful - even it’s just across town.
 To help you stay on track before and during your move, we’ve compiled this moving checklist complete with tips and tricks for a seamless transition.
-Check out our moving checklist below!
+Enjoy our moving checklist below!

 Eight Weeks Before

 Congratulations on leasing a new apartment!
 After a grueling search and extensive research, you’ve found the perfect place to call home.
 So, now what?
 While you can’t pack away your possessions quite yet, there are some things you can start doing to get the moving process underway.